The following note seeks to provide answers to typical questions that arise out the Neighbourhood Plan process. We hope that you find it useful.

 What is the Local Plan?

-On the 9 January 2024 Test Valley Borough Council (“TVBC”) published the draft Local Plan.
+TVBC is currently consulting on its new LP.
 Residents of Braishfield, alongside other residents of TVBC, have the opportunity of commenting on the Local Plan.
+The draft LP can be found on the following links:

 Special Strategy Policy 1 (SS1) refers to Settlement Hierarchy and identifies Braishfield as a Tier 3 village which allows for limited development, as follows: